JoachimSchaeffer/HDRegAnalytics/README.md

 - [nullspace_methodology_example.ipynb](nullspace_methodology_example.ipynb).

+All other noteboos (mostly FEATLIN in the name) are associated with other work and are currently most likely not functional and need to be fixed and cleaned!
+Please ignore them!

 ## LFP Data Files

 The measurement data is contained in the file [lfp_slim.csv](lfp_slim.csv) and the corresposning license for this data is [lfp_datalicense.txt](lfp_datalicense.txt).